-Employees are responsible for directly reporting to their immediate supervisor or the CEO by phone, voicemail, email, or text message at the beginning of each working day when illness prevents his/her attendance at work.
+Employees are responsible for directly reporting to their immediate supervisor or the CEO by phone, voicemail, email, or text message at the beginning of each working day when illness prevents their attendance at work.
+For staff working in local areas, the Local Area Executive Director should be notified for absences that impact their area.

-When an extended length of absence due to illness is required, the CEO must be kept advised if the absence is expected to continue for a period longer than originally anticipated.
+When an extended absence due to illness is required, employees must keep their supervisor or the CEO informed if the absence is expected to continue longer than originally anticipated.
+For Local Area staff, the Local Area Executive Director must be kept advised if the absence is expected to extend beyond the initial period.